simofleanta/Fern/README.md

 Figure 3.
 Showing sales revenue distribution across months in two years.

-2019 Was more actove than 2018.
+2019 Was more active than 2018.
 Sales revenue are highest in January and February while March is a not so active month.

 <img width="746" alt="M" src="https://user-images.githubusercontent.com/47668423/102691847-d460fa00-420f-11eb-8193-c358439254d8.png">